How to Buy an Aircraft

 Step 5

-Put a Deposit on the Plane/ Open Escrow Account
+Put Deposit on Plane/

 Step 6